 - Apple writes code all the time and should be able to breach the security for its phone [possibly].

-Sheri Pym was appointed a magistrate judge in 2011.
+The courts appointed Sheri Pym a magistrate judge in 2011.
 Before her appointment, she served as an Assistant U.S. Attorney and Chief of the Riverside branch office of the United States Attorney’s Office – the same Office seeking the order in this matter!

 As we now know, Pym sided with the FBI.
 The order reads as follows: